Digp/veriNA3d-dev/README.md

 `veriNA3d_R-3.4.tar.gz`

 The whole package has been developed and tested in R-3.5, which makes it the recommended option.
 Furthermore, using R-3.5 speeds up the cifParser function, which has a dramatic effect when working with large mmCIF files.
+The package has been also made available for R-3.4 since some unix users are experiencing problems when installing R-3.5.

 3- Unzip the file and copy-paste the desired version of the package in your working directory.